DashboardCode/BsMultiSelect/README.md

 * no smart disabling on mobile devices (manage it manually);

+* validation through pseudo-classes `:invalid` , `:valid`, .was-validated class applied to form are not supported;

 * usually you still need css to patch some plugin element's styles to fix unexpected theme effects (e.g. in dark themes BS close button could be made white by theme, when you not expect it, then `.badge > close {color:black;}` fix the problem );

-* memory leaks: as I see there is something like several KB memory leak on each attach/detach  (that can be ignored since as I see every jquery plugin "attach/detach" have same effects).
+* memory leaks: as I see there is something like several KB memory leak on each attach/detach  (that can be ignored since as I see every jquery plugin "attach/detach" have the same effect).
 Memory leak is in the compiled objects, not nodes category.
 But I can't identify its source (jquery, bootstrap utilities?).
 If you have knowledge how to explain it: help me.
 Here is a quick way to experiment with attach/detach and memory snapshots: https://dashboardcode.github.io/BsMultiSelect/snippetLeaks.html ;

 ### Future development